QuantFILab/pmarupanthorn/content/post/option2024-1/index.md

 In contrast, lookback options derive their payoffs from the highest or lowest price of the underlying asset during the life of the option.
 This feature ensures that the holder benefits from the most favorable price achieved during the option period, providing an optimal payoff scenario.
 Due to these characteristics, lookback options are generally more expensive than both standard and Asian options and are favored by investors anticipating significant market movements who aim to fully capitalize on these fluctuations.

-In a complete market framework, the expected value of the discounted payoff under the risk-neutral probability measure \(Q\) for any derivative's price \(V(S, t)\) can be mathematically formulated as:
+In a complete market framework, the expected value of the discounted payoff under the risk-neutral probability measure $Q$ for any derivative's price $V(S, t)$ can be mathematically formulated as:

 $$
     V(S, t) = e^{r(T-t)} \mathbb{E}^Q[\Lambda(S_T)]